AwalaApp/specs/rs000-core.md

 The two gateways MUST maintain a single session using the [Channel Session Protocol](rs003-key-agreement.md), and all keys used to encrypt payloads in this channel MUST be derived from that session.

-In addition to relaying messages from the endpoint messaging protocol, this protocol supports the following messages.
+In addition to relaying messages from the endpoint messaging protocol (e.g., parcels), this protocol supports the following messages.

 #### Parcel Collection Acknowledgement (PCA) {#pca}